Bklieger/infinite-bookshelf/README.md

 [Second Part of Demo of Groqbook](https://github.com/Bklieger/groqbook/assets/62450410/5b0147fb-90f3-4584-8572-fa452545d833)
 > Demo of Groqbook downloading markdown-styled book

+### Features

+- 📖 Scaffolded prompting that strategically switches between Llama3-70b and Llama3-8b to balance speed and quality
+- 🖊️ Uses markdown styling to create an aesthetic book on the streamlit app that includes tables and code
+- 📂 Allows user to download a text file with the entire book contents

 > [!IMPORTANT]
 > To use Groqbook, you can use the hosted version at [groqbook.streamlit.app](https://groqbook.streamlit.app)